Hongbo-Liu-1/mayuehan/README.md

 Postgres 9 or later

-create database
+- create database

-run init.sql in scripts/postgresql/database-setup/ to create all tables config local.yml in /config/
+- run scripts/postgresql/database-setup/init.sql to create all tables in your database

+-  update /config/local.yml with your database configuration